22 May 1709 (baptised) to 28 March 1790 (buried)

 men.
 In the years 1747 to 1748 when James Cook was an apprentice,

 there were over 1,200 apprentices listed in Whitby’s ship muster rolls.
-The town
+The

-had a population of 5,000 inhabitants.
+town had a population of 5,000 inhabitants.

-behaviour.
-Instead, there were commercially oriented schools
+of behaviour.
+Instead, there were commercially oriented schools and the

-astronomical skills of a high order.
+develop navigational, cartographic and astronomical skills of a high order.

 1752